cqse/teamscale-profiler-dotnet/documentation/userguide.md

 ## SSL certificates

 By default, the upload daemon will not validate SSL certificates.
-We strongly recommend turning on the validation on by setting the `disableSslValidation` option in the config file to `false`.
+We strongly recommend turning the validation on by setting the `disableSslValidation` option in the config file to `false`.
 It is disabled by default to allow for an easier setup in environments that use self-signed certificates or custom certificate authorities.

 # Build Process